 Is Opal gemstone treated or enhanced?

 Precious Opal is occasionally sealed with resin or wax to improve the shine, increase smoothness, and to protect it from dehydration.
 Smoking treatments are occasionally done to crystal opals to make them look more like black opals, enhancing the stone’s beauty and value.
+It is generally these treatments that allow for various price differences that you see online – a point to consider when buying opal jewelry as gifts.

 How to spot fake Opal gemstones?